Don’t Know Your Design Style? These Are the 5 Most Popular Ones

-Online design firm Decorist says the top five most requested styles are, in order of popularity (drumroll, please): traditional, modern, transitional, eclectic, and mid-century modern.
-We asked five interior designers to describe each style and explain how to incorporate the classic look (either lightly or full-on) into your home.
-This class is in session, students, so please open your books to page 101 in popular design styles.
+According to Decorist, a popular online design platform, the top five most requested styles are, in order of popularity: traditional, modern, transitional, eclectic, and mid-century modern.
+So we asked five interior designers who are experts in those looks to describe each—and explain how to incorporate them into your home.
+Class is in session.

-Decorist’s most requested style is more complex than you might expect.
-“I think traditional style has many interpretations,” says Decorist celebrity designer Charlotte Lucas.
-“To me, traditional style is about designing with classic pieces and design elements.”
-But traditional style today doesn’t have to feel like your grandmother’s house, says Lucas.
-It tends to incorporate timeless and classic elements, but it can also be personalized according to who’s living in the space.
+“I think traditional style has many interpretations,” says Decorist celebrity designer Charlotte Lucas of the most popular aesthetic.
+“To me, it’s about designing with classic pieces.”
+The result doesn’t have to feel like your grandmother’s house—timeless elements can be personalized according to who’s living in the space.

 Traditionalist Made Easy

-If you prescribe to traditional design, you might like some classic antique or antique-inspired pieces, like Louis XVI chairs, marble-top French commodes, mahogany dining tables, and gilt mirrors.
-Lucas says to not overlook small details on furniture, like passementeries, fringes, and tiebacks.
-And a fun, printed Oushak rug can add a lot of warmth and personality to a room.
+If you prescribe to this look, you might be drawn to antiques, such as Louis XVI chairs, marble-top French commodes, mahogany dining tables, and gilt mirrors.
+But Lucas says to not overlook small details on furniture, including passementerie, fringe, and tiebacks.
+And a fun, printed Oushak rug can add a lot of warmth and personality to an otherwise prim-and-proper room.

-“Modern as a style is usually about clean lines, thoughtful details, and a focus on sleek, honest materials—think beautifully veined marble, refined metals, and glass,” says Dan Mazzarini, principal of BHDM Design.
-Modern is actually pretty timeless, says Mazzarini.
-The style should be able to sit in a space today just as beautifully and relevantly as it did when it was first designed.
+“Modernism is usually about clean lines, thoughtful details, and a focus on sleek, honest materials—think: beautifully veined marble, refined metals, and glass,” says Dan Mazzarini, principal of BHDM Design.
+These pieces are likely just as beautiful and relevant today as they were when they were first designed.